-According to a study published by the New England Journal of Medicine, an estimated one-third to one-half of all patients in the U.S. reportedly do not take their medications as prescribed.
+According to a study published by the New England Journal of Medicine,1 an estimated one-third to one-half of all patients in the U.S. reportedly do not take their medications as prescribed.

-Our company’s consumer-engagement program, a free health-support program available only in the United States, offers resources that help U.S. consumers achieve their health goals by reinforcing healthy lifestyle choices, providing disease-specific education, supporting adherence to therapy and facilitating more productive interactions with health care professionals.
-The site also provides support and encouragement for caregivers, who are often engaged in the day-to-day care and treatment decisions of family members and friends.
+Our company’s consumer engagement program, a free health-support program available in English and Spanish, offers resources that help consumers achieve their health goals by reinforcing healthy lifestyle choices, providing disease-specific education, supporting adherence to therapy and facilitating more productive interactions with health care professionals.
+The program also includes support and encouragement for caregivers, who are often engaged in the day-to-day care and treatment decisions of family members and friends.

 - My Diary (a weight, medicine and blood sugar tracker)

-- My Activity Tracker (tracks sleep and activity by syncing with certain activity-wearable devices)
+- My Activity Tracker (tracks sleep and activity by syncing with certain wearable devices)

 - Disease-specific articles and support information

-The Adherence Estimator® is a validated, patient-based resource that gauges the likelihood of a patient adhering to a newly prescribed oral medication for certain chronic conditions.
-The Adherence Estimator asks questions about three key areas that affect adherence: patients’ perceived concerns about prescription medication; their perception of the need for or their commitment to a prescription medication; and their perceived financial burden from the cost of a prescription medication.
+The foundation of our adherence program is the Adherence Estimator.
+The Adherence Estimator is a validated, patient-based resource that gauges the likelihood of a patient adhering to a newly prescribed oral medication for certain chronic conditions.
+The Adherence Estimator asks questions about three key areas that affect adherence: (1) patients’ perceived concerns about prescription medication, (2) patients’ perception of the need for or their commitment to a prescription medication, and (3) patients’ perceived financial burden from the cost of a prescription medication.

 SPARTA was created in Australia in 2009, in partnership with physicians and pharmacists who voiced the need for more robust patient support.
-In addressing this unmet need, modules were created to support enrolled patients with managing their chronic conditions.
-The modules consisted of various patient touch points (e.g., telephone support, disease education and text/email reminders) to help patients understand their condition better, realize the importance of diet and exercise in managing their condition and ultimately improve medication adherence.
-SPARTA grew from 60,000 patients in Asia-Pacific in 2013 to more than 160,000 patients across the globe in 2016.
+In addressing this unmet need, modules were created to support enrolled patients in managing their chronic conditions.
+The modules consisted of various patient touch points (e.g., telephone support, disease education and text/email reminders) to help patients understand their condition better, realize the importance of diet and exercise in managing their condition and, ultimately, improve medication adherence.
+SPARTA grew from 60,000 patients in Asia-Pacific in 2013 to more than 200,000 patients across the globe in 2017.

-Based on a recent analysis of 40,000 patients across 7 countries, 85 percent of patients taking part in the SPARTA program took their medications for more than 10 months and took it correctly 95 percent of the time.
+Based on a recent analysis of 40,000 patients across seven countries, 85 percent of patients taking part in the SPARTA program took their medications for more than 10 months and took them correctly 95 percent of the time.

-SPARTA has been launched in Australia, India, the Philippines, Indonesia, Vietnam, Brunei, China, Malaysia, Singapore, Oman, Hong Kong, Mexico and Chile.
-Additional 2016 launches are planned in Colombia, Saudi Arabia, UAE, Ireland and Sweden, with several other regions, including Europe and Canada, planning launches in 2017.
+SPARTA has been launched in Australia, India, the Philippines, Indonesia, Vietnam, Brunei, China, Malaysia, Singapore, Oman, Hong Kong, Mexico, UAE, Chile, Sweden and Ireland.

-MSD SPARSH Healthline is a telephone based, diabetes management support program for patients treated for Type 2 Diabetes Mellitus (“T2DM”) with JANUVIA® (sitagliptin)/JANUMET® (sitagliptin and metformin HCl)/Janumet XR CP® (sitagliptin and metformin HCI extended-release).
+MSD SPARSH Healthline is a telephone-based diabetes-management support program available in India for patients treated for Type 2 Diabetes Mellitus (“T2DM”) with JANUVIA® (sitagliptin)/JANUMET® (sitagliptin and metformin HCl)/Janumet XR CP® (sitagliptin and metformin HCI extended-release).

-SPARSH aims to improve therapy adherence among T2DM patients and improve their diabetes control by helping them imbibe therapeutic life style changes.
-The key elements of SPARSH support include customized counseling on disease and lifestyle management along with text and adherence support.
+SPARSH aims to improve therapy adherence among T2DM patients and improve their diabetes control by helping them adopt therapeutic lifestyle changes.
+The key elements of SPARSH include customized counseling on disease and lifestyle management along with text and adherence support.